 What Is A DUI?

 A DUI is a driving under the influence charge or offense.
 A DUI is a criminal offense resulting from the operation of a motor vehicle to the point where the driver is incapable of operating the vehicle safely.
 In some states and countries, a DUI is known as a DWI, or driving while intoxicated offense.
-Although typically associated with alcohol use, DUIs can result from the use of any drug, legal or illegal, even if the driver has a prescription.
+Although typically associated with alcohol use, DUIs can result from a wide variety of drugs, legal or illegal, if the substance is being misused.
 DUIs are also not limited to automobiles.
 Depending on the state, driving any motorized vehicle (and in some cases certain non-motorized vehicles) under the influence may result in a DUI.

 Substances Associated With DUI